-Besides fly fishing, these access points along the Middle Provo River are great for bird and wildlife viewing and cross-country skiing in the winter.
-However, you cannot use them for hunting, boating, camping or equestrian activities, as well as bicycling, roller blading or the use of motorized vehicles.
+Besides fly fishing, the Middle Provo River is great for bird and wildlife viewing and cross-country skiing in the winter.
+However, you cannot use the area for hunting, boating, camping, or equestrian activities, as well as bicycling, roller blading or the use of motorized vehicles.
 As always, being courteous and respectful to your fellow anglers and recreationists is always good practice, along with giving your fellow anglers plenty of space to fish.